TheThingsNetwork/docs/_content/lorawan/lorawan_specs.md

 ---
-title: LoRaWAN Specifications
+title: LoRaWAN Specification
 ---

-# LoRaWAN Specifications
+# LoRaWAN Specification

 The LoRaWAN™ specification documents are developed and maintained by the LoRa Alliance: an open association of collaborating members.
 To fully define the LoRaWAN protocol, and to ensure interoperability among devices and networks, the LoRa Alliance develops and maintains the following documents: